Refinancing your house means you are getting a new home loan, so it can take some time. In many situations, refinancing a home takes 30 to 45 days.

 Timeline for a Mortgage Refinance

 As we mentioned above, it takes 30-45 days on average to close a refinance.
-Ellie Mae reports that it took about 50 days, typically for all loan types to close in August 2020.
+Ellie Mae reports that it took about 50 days, typically for all loan types to close in 2023.
 FHA and VA loans take a bit longer to close than conventional loans.

-Do You Want To Refinance Your House Faster?
+Do You Want to Refinance Your House Faster?

 If you want to get your refinance loan closed faster, experts recommend following these steps.